Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Baylor Stats and Trends

-- This season, the Bears have won against the spread in each of their two games as a favorite of 14.5 points or more.
+- The Bears have always covered the spread this season when favored by 14 points or more.

-- Baylor has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Baylor's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Baylor is 4-0 against the spread and 4-0 overall in games when it scores more than 32.5 points.
+- Baylor is 4-0 against the spread and 4-0 overall this season when the team records more than 32.5 points.

-- The Bears have 12 giveaways this season, while the Red Raiders have 12 takeaways .
+- This year, the Bears have turned the ball over 12 times, while the Red Raiders have forced 12.

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.